De La Rosa is a Holistic Wellness Consultant, a lifelong

 a Recovery Community Organization (RCO) that serves as a

-resource for people with mental health challenges, alcoholism,
+resource for people with mental health and substance use disorder (SUD).

 currently serves as an Advisory Council Member of The Salvation